Testimony of the Day

 Over 60% of the fish eaten in the United States is farm-raised; so when you are at a restaurant do you really know if it is Wild Caught?
 And why should you care?
 Well…here are some scary facts!

 3. ANTIBIOTICS: Farmed Salmon are given antibiotics at higher levels than any other livestock have less omega 3’s due to lack of wild diet are crowed into small areas inhibiting movement, and causing disease.
 To combat lice and other diseases, the man-raised fish are given antibiotics.
-The amount of antibiotics given are in higher concentrations than any other ‘livestock’.
-Those antibiotics are passed on to the consumer, making us more antibiotic resistant.
+The number of antibiotics given is in higher concentrations than any other ‘livestock’.
+Those antibiotics are passed on to the consumer, making us more antibiotic-resistant.